open-ews/gaun/README.md

-Here’s a clean, idiomatic README you can use as a starting point for **gaun**, styled similarly to *baan* and appropriate for a Ruby gem.

----

 # gaun (गाउँ)

 **Gaun** is a Ruby library providing structured **geographical and administrative data for Nepal**, including provinces, districts, municipalities, and villages.